Eva Perón: The True Story

 The film was selected as the Argentine entry for the Best Foreign Language Film at the 69th Academy Awards, but was not accepted as a nominee.

-Synopsis
+Plot

 The narration does not follow a chronologically linear interpretation of the full life of Eva Perón.
 Instead, it focuses on the political disputes during the last year of Eva's life.
 These disputes involved women's suffrage in Argentina, failed coup attempts against the Peronist government, and Eva's failed bid for the vice presidency.
 The story concludes with Eva's death in 1952.